ucsb-csw8/w23k/_announcements/week-03.md

 Before we dive into Week 4, we wanted to take a step back to review what happened in Week 3.
 If there is anything from Week 3 that you are still unsure about, especially, regarding indexing and string formatting, make sure that you review and clarify it.
 The material in this class will begin to build on itself a lot more after Week 4, so make sure that you are comfortable with what we've covered so far.

-- In Week 3 chapter and in the lab, we get to practice different data structures such as:
+- In Week 3 chapter and in the labs, we got to practice different data structures such as:
     - Tuples (Immutable Data Store),
     - Sets (Mutable Data Store),
     - Lists (Mutable Data Store),